Qustionboy/Dual-Motor-Driver-Board-for-Electric-Wheelchairs/README.md

 ---

 ## Hardware
 The PCB design incorporates all necessary schematics and layout information, along with a detailed BOM.
-Two integrated development environments are supported:
+Two integrated development environments are supported.

-- **Altium Designer** – recommended for advanced design modifications.
-- **JLCEDA** – suitable for rapid prototyping and free online access.

 ---